 - Dairy products such as milk, cheese or yoghurt

-If for any reason, any of these foods and drinks have to be consumed, it is good you take them in moderation or sparingly.
-If you have to go out to an event, such foods and drinks must not be consumed for at least 24 hours before the outing.
+If for any reason, any of these foods and drinks have to be consumed, it is good you take them in moderation, or sparingly.
+If you have to go out to an event, such foods and drinks must not be consumed for at least 24 hours before your outing.

-And for those who have to go to work, following a simple colostomy diet is essential, and gas-emitting foods or drinks can be reserved for weekend treats when you stay at home.
+For working ostomates, following a simple colostomy diet is essential, and gas-emitting foods or drinks must be reserved for weekend treats at home.